OscarAC/aws-bincity/README.md

 &nbsp;

-The Influxdb instance runs in an EC2, which in the stack is defined as a AutoScalingGroup and accesible through a LoadBalancer.
+The Influxdb instance runs in an EC2, which in the stack is defined as an AutoScalingGroup and accessible through a LoadBalancer.

 &nbsp;